ldurback/NonCommutativeCalculusOfVariations/README.md

 Perhaps the equations of quantum mechanics follow?

+There is currently one place where *MAGIC* happens (i.e. one spot in the argument that is very poorly justified).

 # Motivation: Stablizing Strategies of Non-Commutative (Cooperative, Galilean) Relativistic Game Theory

 Note:  I will be concentrating on Cooperative Game Theory, in which each agent in the game has the same Utility Function (Accumulated Score) so that the whole system is scored together because it is the easiest path I found to quantum mechanics.
 In general, this theory can be generalized to Non-cooperative Game Theory, where each agent has its own Utility Function as well as its own Immediate Score.
 I did not concentrate on non-cooperative game theory because I could not find any argument from it that p = m(dx/dt).